rick2047/Ray-tracer-in-a-month/notes.md

 - You have to import a whole package to get proper formatted strings? that is sub optimal. (of course there is string interpolation but that can't do stuff like "%1.2f")

 - The ability to just hit enter in a string to have a newline is good.
 But this can be problematic if it adds different newline chars based on the OS.

+### Object Orientation

+The class structure is a bit weird.
+Its not really object orientation, the central concept is multiple dispatch and it sounds lovely.
+Instead of defining classes and rigid methods inside them, we can define the data structures and methods separately.
+This seems a bit more intuitive and flexible.

 ## IDE

 ### Juno